OpenCilk/www.opencilk.org/src/posts/2024-02-07-the-computing-performance-paradox.md

 performance?
 It sounds as if lots of other topics are more consequential.
 In other words, why bother taking this class?”
 I invite them to leave and take one of the many other computer-science classes at MIT that will teach obviously far more important topics.
-(I have never seen any students leave.)
+I have never seen any students leave.

-A bit later in the lecture, I invite a student volunteer to the lecture podium to play a game called *Which Do You Choose?* I tell them[1] that I will exhibit two objects, and they can pick either one to take back to their seat.
+A bit later in the lecture, I invite a student volunteer to the lecture podium to play a game called *Which Do You Choose?* I tell them that I will exhibit two objects, and they can pick either one to take back to their seat.
 That’s it.
 They see the two objects, and they choose one.

-After confirming that the student understands the rules, I show them the first object: a 16.9-ounce bottle of water.[2]
+After confirming that the student understands the rules, I show them the first object: a 16.9-ounce bottle of water.
 Then I reveal the second
 object: a $10 bill.
 I ask them which they want to take back to their seat.
 Every year, the student says the same thing: “I’ll take the ten dollars.”